Should you cancel unused credit cards?

 When should I cancel unused credit cards?

-There’s a few situations where it’s good to cancel a credit card you’re not using, such as:
+There are a few scenarios where it can make financial sense to cancel a credit card you’re not using.
+These include when:

 How do I cancel unused credit cards?